hannorein/rebound/README.rst

 Environment variables
 ---------------------

 The makefile in each problem directory sets various environment variables.
 These determine the compiler optimization flags, the libraries included and basic code settings.
-Let us look at one of the examples `shearing_sheet` in more detail.

 - `export PROFILING=1`.
 This enables profiling.
 You can see how much time is spend in the collision, gravity, integrator and visualization modules.
 This is useful to get an idea about the computational bottleneck.
 - `export QUADRUPOLE=0`.
 This disables the calculation of quadrupole moments for each cell in the tree.
 The simulation is faster, but less accurate.